-When a complaint is filed alleging a violation of this policy where there is physical harm or the threat of physical harm to a student or student's property, the principal/designee of each middle school, junior high school, or high school shall report the findings and any disciplinary actions taken to the director of schools and the chair of the board of education.

-By July 1 of each year, the director of schools/designee shall prepare a report of all of the bullying cases brought to the attention of school officials during the prior academic year.
+When a complaint is filed alleging a violation of this policy where there is physical harm or the threat of physical harm to a student or a student's property, the principal/designee of each middle school, junior high school, or high school shall report the findings and any disciplinary actions taken to the Director of Schools and the Chair of the Board.
+By July 1st of each year, the Director of Schools/designee shall prepare a report of all of the bullying cases brought to the attention of school officials during the prior academic year.
 The report shall also indicate how the cases were resolved and/or the reasons they are still pending.
-This report shall be presented to the board of education at its regular July meeting, and it shall be submitted to the state department of education by August 1.
+This report shall be presented to the Board at its regular July meeting, and it shall be submitted to the state department of education by August 1st.